 Roomba e5 – New Roomba Similar to 690 & 890

 The Roomba e5 was an odd addition to iRobots product line when it was released at the same time the i7.
 Although it is very new, it has relatively limited technology and doesn’t really differentiate itself much from the Roomba 890.
 Apart from a sleeker design, the Roomba e5 has a slightly longer battery life which most likely defines what its purpose is, as the section below on battery life will explain.
+We compare them in more detail in this comparison of the Roomba e5 vs 890.

 The design of the Roomba e5 is undoubtedly more modern and slick compared to the older models of iRobot.
 For quite some time, iRobot has had a similar look, using matte browns and silvers along with black.
 More recently the company has gone for more modern look shiny and sleeky looks with more of a focus on black.